Roarca/Pinalta125/README.md

 ### Features

-- Bootstrap design , mobile first and responsive;
+- Bootstrap design , mobile first and responsive.
 - Contact form with name, e-mail, comment and number.
 - Blog with main page for news.